 - Understanding: The adult may find it difficult to understand how other people think or feel, therefore staff should remember that they may not be deliberately unfeeling or uncaring, but they are not able consider other people in the way that others do.

-- Suitable environment: Staff should ensure that any meeting or intervention with a person with autism should not take place in a noisy and over-stimulating environment.
+- Suitable environment: Staff should ensure that any meeting or intervention with an autistic person does not take place in a noisy or over-stimulating environment.
 If they meet the person outside the workplace, they should find out from them what type of place they like to go, that is manageable for them and does not cause them additional stress.

-- Anxiety: People with autism can get anxious or stressed about unfamiliar situations and social events.
+- Anxiety: Autistic people can get anxious or stressed about unfamiliar situations and social events.
 Staff should take this into consideration when working with someone and plan interventions or meetings accordingly.

-- Take time: Some people with autism may do or think the same things over and over again.
-Staff should bear this in mind when working with someone with autism and build additional time into their meetings and visits so that the person does not feel pressured to be quicker than is comfortable for them.
+- Take time: Autistic people may do or think the same things over and over again.
+Staff should bear this in mind when working with autistic people, and build additional time into their meetings and visits so that the person does not feel pressured to be quicker than is comfortable for them.
 Attempts to rush them may result in them feeling stressed which in turn may negatively impact on other behaviours.